 - In December 2018, we completed a private offering of \$12,372,000 in aggregate principal amount of ten-year subordinated debt securities due in 2028 and \$14,100,000 in aggregate principal amount of twelve-year subordinated debt securities due in 2030 to certain "accredited investors," as defined in SEC Rule 501(a) of Regulation D. These subordinated debt securities were issued to holders of subordinated debt securities due in 2024 in exchange for their 2024 debt securities and to new investors in exchange for cash consideration.
 No commission was paid in respect of the offer and sale of these securities.
-The offer and sale of these securities were made in reliance upon exemptions from federal securities registration under Section 4(a)(2) of the Securities Act and SEC Rule 506(b). - We periodically issue grants of certain equity based awards to our directors, executive officers and other employees under our Stock Appreciation Rights Plan, or SARs Plans.
-Between January 1, 2018 and the filing of this registration statement, the total liability of the Company for the SARs Plans was \$ million.
+The offer and sale of these securities were made in reliance upon exemptions from federal securities registration under Section 4(a)(2) of the Securities Act and SEC Rule 506(b). - We have historically made periodic grants of cash-settled stock appreciation rights to our executive officers, directors, and other key employees pursuant to our historical stock appreciation rights plans.
+We have made the following equity grants under the South Plains Financial, Inc. 2019 Equity Incentive Plan, since its adoption, after giving effect to the 29-for-1 stock dividend: - We have granted 10,342 incentive stock options to Cory T. Newsom with an exercise price equal to \$21.32 per share. - We have granted 1,401,000 non-qualified stock options in connection with the conversion of our cash-settled stock appreciation rights with a weighted average exercise price of \$12.44. - We have granted an aggregate of 5,860 restricted stock units to our non-employee directors and 46,904 restricted stock units to Mr. Newsom that will be settled in shares of common stock upon vesting.